| February 2002Atma-Sphere MA-1

 two Wilson speakers I had for use are almost certainly tougher loads, so I'll admit here

+that your mileage may vary depending on your speakers.
 In terms of system matching, I had the best luck

 using the Atma-Sphere amps with the Audio Research Reference Two Mk II preamp, whose